JustAnother-Programmer/JustAnother-Programmer/README.md

 # Information

 > Hi!
-I am Rory, a programmer from the United Kingdom, I work primarily with game engines such as Unreal Engine 4 and Unity!
+I am Rory, a programmer from the United Kingdom, I love everything computers and programming is one of my favourite things to do in my spare time.
-> Although I do use other languages and applications to create desktop and web based applications.
+> Go take a look at my repos for more information about projects i've worked on.

 My programming experience: